TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/ccs_setup.md

 - Follow the steps, until CCS is installed.

 - If using Linux, additionally go through the instructions given at [CCS Linux Host Support](https://software-dl.ti.com/ccs/esd/documents/ccsv11_linux_host_support.html)

+- If using Windows, add C:/ti/ccs@VAR_CCS_FOLDER_VERSION/ccs/utils/bin to PATH environment variable.
+Without this gmake commands will not work.

 - Launch CCS and select the workspace.